SBOE Operating Rules

 §4.4.
 Instructional Materials Submitted to the Texas Resource Review.

-(a) An SBOE member shall not nominate instructional materials for submittal to the Texas Resource Review with a majority vote of the board endorsing said nomination.
+(a) An SBOE member shall not nominate instructional materials for submittal to the Texas Resource Review without a majority vote of the board endorsing said nomination.

 CHAPTER 5.
 RULES AND THE RULEMAKING PROCESS

 The statutory citation for this chapter is the Texas Government Code, Chapter 2001, Subchapter B; Texas Government Code, Chapter 2002, Subchapter B; Texas Education Code, §7.102(e)-(f).